thatcakepiece/thatcakepiece/README.md

 📷 🖥 I'm doing Photography and Coding as a hobby.

-🎮 I like to play videogames some of my favourites are the Portal and the Half-Life series.
+🎮 I like to play videogames.

 👨‍🔧 I'm one of the people behind [ZryteZene](https://zrytezene.com/), and the developer of [the "famous" Splsh browser](https://github.com/thatcakepiece/Splsh).